What Is the Bass Vocal Range — and How to Master It!

 What Exactly Is a Bass Voice?

-The bass isn’t just about how low you can go.
-It’s about the richness, the texture, the gravity you bring to every note.
+But here’s the thing: being a bass isn’t just about how low you can go.
+It’s about the richness, the texture, the color, the gravity you bring to every note.
 You don’t just sing a bass line, you own it.

 Types of Bass Voices: Know Your Flavor

-Just like no two voices are the same, not all basses are built alike.
-Here are a few types of bass voices you might meet or be.
+Just like no two singers are the same, not all basses are built alike!
+Every bass voice has its own flavor, its own color, its own vibe.
+Here are a few of the deep-voiced kings you might meet, or maybe one of them is YOU!

 Basso Profondo